 You are more likely to succeed if you turn the water habit into an easy process.
 Here are nine ways you can make water a convenient resource in your life:

-III.
-Make it taste good.
-Make calorie free flavored water in advance to have on hand when you are thirsty and want something more than plain water.
+Make calorie-free flavored water in advance to have on hand when you are thirsty and want something more than plain water.
 Add a bit of lemon/lime juice.
 Or try Crystal Light which has a variety of different flavors.

 This routine serves two purposes.
 First, it fills me up faster and makes me drink less of the “bad” stuff.
 Second, it helps me maintain my daily hydration.

-IIX.
-Drink water at all meal times.
 Drinking water, before, during and after a meal helps you feel fuller and consume less.
 This is also a great way to get the 64+ ounces you need every day.
-(Here are 3 of the best water filter pitchers you can use at home.)
+(Here are 6 of the best water filter pitchers you can use at home.)

 Tip #3: Make Daily Water Intake More Interesting